nucleom42/rubee/readme.md

 - Hardware: Raspberry Pi 5(8 Gb) (single board computer)
 - Server: Rubee app hosted via Nginx + HTTPS

-This demonstrates RUBEE’s efficient architecture and suitability for lightweight deployments — even on low-power hardware.
+This demonstrates ruBEE’s efficient architecture and suitability for lightweight deployments — even on low-power hardware.

 ## Comparison
-Here below is a **short web frameworks comparison** built with Ruby, so you can evaluate your choice with RUBEE.
+Here below is a **short web frameworks comparison** built with Ruby, so you can evaluate your choice with ruBEE.

 **Disclaimer:**
 The comparison is based on a very generic and subjective information open in the Internet and is not a real benchmark.
 The comparison is aimed to give you a general idea of the differences between the frameworks and Rubee and not to compare the frameworks directly.